 I am an Associate Professor at Auburn University’s Department of Philosophy.
 My research interest include general philosophy of science, philosophy of physics, and philosophy of mathematics and statistics, and I also have a budding interest philosophy of artificial intelligence and machines learning, as well as aesthetics and the philosophy of art.

 I received my PhD from the department of History and Philosophy of Science at University of Pittsburgh in the Spring of 2015.
 My dissertation concerns the philosophical underpinnings of representation and idealization in science, and is directed by John Earman and John D. Norton.
-In August 2015, I joined Auburn University’s Department of Philosophy as Assistant Professor.

 In my free time I enjoy cooking authentic and traditional cuisines from around the world, reading fiction (with current favorites Philip Roth, Elizabeth Strout, Haruki Murakami, Neil Gaiman, Brandon Sanderson, and Ursula K. LeGuin), and playing music (mostly the Geetar, but I have been trying to pick up the Banjer as well).
 I enjoy hiking and long walks in nature.